Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 Example key workout

-One marathon-specific option: 3 × 12 min at ~marathon pace (5:41/km) with 5 min easy between.
+One marathon-specific option: 3 × 12 min at around marathon pace (5:41/km) with 5 min easy between.
 Keep the first rep smooth, and stop early if form breaks.

 Simple pacing anchors